ryanrclewis/saintstombs/regions/italy.md

 ## Undetermined

+*A

-Bl.
+  - Bl.
 Agathangelus of Vendome (d.
 1638)

   - St. Agnellus, abbot @ San Gaudioso monastery, Abitni (Naples?)
 12/14

   - St. Agosto/Augustus, died in the Campania region, 9/1

   - St. Agricola, died at Ravenna, 12/16

-Alacrinus of Casamari, 1/5
+  - Alacrinus of Casamari, 1/5

   - Servant of God Alberto Michelotti, layman, d.
 8/18/1980

   - St. Aldemar the Wise, OSB, 3/24

   - St. Alexander, martyred with Saint Hyacinth and Saint Tiburtius in the Sabine region, 9/9

   - St. Alexius, St. Clement's in Rome?, 7/17